Vishakha-31/Power_BI/README.md

 *   **Profit and Sales by State:** Displays profit and sales geographically across different states, using a filled map visualization.
 This allows for quick identification of high-performing and underperforming states.
 (See the US map on the right.)
 *   **Discount Analysis:** Shows the distribution of discounts applied (0% to 80%), allowing for analysis of discount strategies and their impact on profitability.
 (See the "Discount" section on the right.)

+## Key Findings:

+ Discount Impact: Discounts above 15% significantly reduce profit margins for Technology and Office Supplies, and drive Furniture into losses.

+*   **Category Performance**: While Technology sells the most, its profit margin could be better.
+Office Supplies are a steady performer.
+Furniture sales and profits are both low.
+*   **Regional Performance:** The West and East coasts are where the store makes the most money.
+*   **Profit Across Customer Segments:** Consumers drive the most profit, followed by corporate clients.
+Home office sales lag significantly.
+*   **Overall Sales and Profit Growth:** It shows an upward trend in sales over the four-year period.
+This indicates positive overall growth for the Superstore.
+While sales are growing, profit growth appears to be less consistent and not as strong.

+This project highlights the importance of data-driven pricing strategies.

 ## Access Instructions

 This dashboard is designed in Power BI.
 You can access it using the provided `.pbix` file.